-The next Chicago Research Summit will be in Autumn 2023.
-If any Chicago Quarter faculty would like to be part of the planning committee, please contact Jill King from the DePaul library at iking25@depaul.edu.
-At the Summits, eEducators and community partners from around Chicago are invited to attend and learn from each other about best practices and strategies for engaging undergraduate students in research about the city.
-The Summit will also be a platform to share the successes and challenges of incorporating Chicago-based research assignments and projects into undergraduate courses and to learn about resources, collections, and opportunities that support Chicago-based research.
+The Chicago Research Summit is a biannual conference for educators and community partners to learn from each other about the best practices and strategies for engaging undergraduate students in research about the city.
+The Summit is also a platform to share the successes and challenges of incorporating Chicago-based research assignments and projects into undergraduate courses and to learn about resources, collections, and opportunities that support Chicago-based research.